Renowned for its Nordic skiing and snowshoeing, Notchview also entices year-round adventurers for hiking and bird watching.

 Choose from one of many perfect winter spots for cross-country skiing and snowshoeing this winter.

 When the temperature drops the action heats up at Notchview!
-Get a membership for free cross-country skiing and snowshoeing all day, every day.
+Get a membership for unlimited cross-country skiing and snowshoeing all day, every day.

 Winding stone walls and lonely cellar holes tell tales of the hope and disappointment that European settlers dealt with as they cleared this rugged upland to farm during the early 19th century.
 Rocky soils and a short growing season ultimately discouraged efforts to cultivate these lands, and by 1900, the farms within Notchview were consolidated into larger estates.